joemalski/mongoose-bcrypt-compare/README.md

 mongoose-bcrypt-compare
 =======================

-Utility for check multiple password in db.
+Utility for checking multiple password in db.

 ## Installation